 iOS can help you you stay under your data plan limit so that you can save on your mobile bill.
 Even though many carriers are now offering unlimited data plans, we, however, often see unexpected charges or other hidden charges and limits.
 There are many ways to reduce cellular data usage.
 This article explains how you can reduce your data usage on your iPhone.

-This article is mostly optimized for iOS 12.
+This article is mostly optimized for the latest version of the iOS software.
 For earlier iOS versions, please see this article.